-Hotel managers anticipate, prepare for and manage guest expectations, requests and complaints.
+Hotel managers anticipate, prepare for, and manage guest expectations, requests, and complaints.
+The position requires meticulous attention to detail, savvy business management tactics, and excellent interpersonal communication skills.
 Many do not hold formal degrees in hotel management, but instead begin their careers with entry-level positions working the front desk.
 This type of day-to-day operations experience may lead to a career in hotel management.

-Associate of Arts in Hospitality Management Program
+Associate of Arts in Hospitality Management

 Bachelor of Science in Hospitality Management Program

 A bachelor's degree program for hotel managers offers traditional, comprehensive business management knowledge, and skills.
 The courses covered in the program enable future hotel managers to not only supervise daily operational staff but also advance short-term and long-term operations, finance, sales, and marketing initiatives.
 Courses may include:

 Graduate degree programs in hospitality are geared toward senior-level hotel administrators, such as general managers, district managers, and hotel developers.
 This degree program strengthens entrepreneurial acumen and emphasizes a stream-lined approach to advertising, marketing, and sales goals.
 Some courses are: